100% Certified Authentic

 Automaker Bentley and watchmaker Breitling first teamed up in 2002 when Breitling was asked to develop the onboard clock of the Bentley Continental GT.
 A year later, Breitling released a special-edition Bentley Le Mans watch in honor of the racing team’s 1st and 2nd place wins at the 2003 24 Hours of Le Mans.

-Since then, the duo of luxury brands have been behind the Breitling for Bentley watches – a collection of bold chronograph models inspired by cars, racing, and top-tier watchmaking.
+Since then, the Breitling Bentley duo of luxury brands has been behind a number of iconic watches – a collection of bold chronograph models inspired by cars, racing, and top-tier watchmaking.
 Although there have been numerous Breitling for Bentley models made over the years, they almost always feature bezels with the car’s honeycomb grille pattern, COSC-certified chronograph movements, and a variable tachometer with an additional circular slide rule.

 Panerai Luminor Chrono Daylight